rutujas11/codephine1/README.md

 # codephine1

-Repository for the CODphine Data Science Internship tasks from November 21 to December 20, 2023.
+Repository for the Codephine Data Science Internship tasks from November 21 to December 20, 2023.

 Tasks
 1) Fake News Prediction